 The Colorado State University System is committed to making sure all of Colorado’s students have access to a high-quality university education, regardless of their financial situation.
-In the fall of 2011, CSU launched the Commitment to Colorado financial aid program to assist lower and middle-income students with tuition and fees.
-With this commitment, CSU is making it clear to parents and families that a university education is an option for all our children.
+In the Fall 2011, CSU launched a financial aid program to assist lower- and middle-income students with tuition and fees.
+With this commitment, CSU is making it clear to parents and families that a university education is an option for all youth.

 General Eligibility: Students must be a Colorado resident, undergraduate, pursing their first Bachelor’s degree.
 Campuses have additional eligibility requirements.

-CSU's Commitment to Colorado is a pledge to provide Colorado students who have a family Adjusted Gross Income (AGI) of $57,000 or less (and who meet other eligibility requirements) with grant funds from state and university sources to cover at least one-half the cost of tuition.
-In addition, those students who are eligible for a federal Pell Grant will receive grant funds from federal, state and university sources to cover 100% of tuition and standard fees.
+CSU’s Colorado Tuition Assistance Grant is a pledge to provide Colorado students who have a family Adjusted Gross Income (AGI) of $64,000 or less (and who meet other eligibility requirements) with grant funds from state and university sources to cover at least one-half the cost of tuition.
+In addition, those students who are eligible for a federal Pell Grant will receive grant funds from federal, state, and university sources to cover 100 percent of tuition and standard fees.
 Click here to learn more.

-Students from Colorado who complete their FAFSA by the March 1 deadline, receive a Pell, and attend full time (at least 12 credits) are eligible to receive a $1,000 Commitment to Colorado scholarship.
+Students from Colorado who complete their Free Application for Federal Student Aid (FAFSA) by the March 1 deadline, receive a Pell, and attend full-time (at least 12 credits) are eligible to receive a $1,000 Commitment to Colorado scholarship.
 This scholarship requires a 3.0 grade point average to renew and may NOT be combined with one of the renewable automatic merit scholarships.
 Click here to learn more.

-As part of its Commitment to Colorado, CSU-Global Campus provides:
+As part of its Commitment to Colorado, CSU-Global provides: